pipedude/evi-run/README.md

 #### 🤖 Using Alternative Models

-evi.run supports non-OpenAI models through the Agents library.
+evi-run supports non-OpenAI models through the Agents library.
 There are several ways to integrate other LLM providers:

 **Method 1: LiteLLM Integration (Recommended)**